Two police officers among four fatally shot in Canada: authorities

 “Awful news coming out of Fredericton,” Canadian Prime Minister Justin Trudeau said on Twitter.
 “My heart goes out to everyone affected by this morning’s shooting.
 We’re following the situation closely.”

-Last month, a gunman walked down a busy Toronto street, killing two people and wounding 13 others before turning his weapon on himself.
+“You hear a lot about gun violence in the United States,” he said, “but this morning when I heard those noises, what’s starting to sink in is that those noises were people losing their lives.
+To have it happen so close to us is shocking.
+Now we’re becoming the story that nobody wants to hear.”

+In the wake of the Toronto bloodshed, the city council voted overwhelmingly to urge the federal government to ban the sale of handguns in the city.
+Gun laws are under federal jurisdiction.

-Toronto, Canada’s largest city, has had 241 shooting incidents this year, resulting in 30 deaths, a 30 percent increase in fatalities.
+“Why does anyone in this city need to have a gun at all?”
+Toronto Mayor John Tory said.
+Canada’s largest city has had 241 shooting incidents this year, resulting in 30 deaths, a 30 percent increase in fatalities.

 On Thursday, Ontario pledged more money for police and to keep suspects behind bars while they await trial on gun crimes charges, as the Canadian province grapples with rising shootings involving domestically obtained weapons.